-The Company has designated 1,375,000 shares of Preferred Stock as "Series A Convertible Preferred Stock" (the "Series A Preferred").
-As of August 15, 1997, there were outstanding 1,237,200 shares of Series A Preferred and warrants to purchase 123,720 shares of Series A Preferred.
+The Company has designated 1,375,000 shares of Preferred Stock as the Series A Preferred.
+As of August 27, 1998, there were outstanding 744,809 shares of Series A Preferred and warrants to purchase 117,198 shares of Series A Preferred.
 The following is a brief summary of the rights, preferences and privileges of the Series A Preferred.
-A complete description of the rights, preferences and privileges of the Series A Preferred is set forth in the Company's Certificate of Designation with respect thereto.
+A complete description of the rights, preferences and privileges of the Series A Preferred is set forth in the Company's Certificate of Designations with respect thereto.

 DIVIDENDS.
 Holders of Series A Preferred will be entitled to receive dividends as, when and if declared by the Board of Directors.
-Commencing on August 7, 1998, holders of Series A Preferred will be entitled to a cumulative payment-in-kind dividend (the "PIK Dividend") payable in additional shares of Series A Preferred at the rate of 10% per annum of the Dividend Base Amount, payable semi-annually, unless their shares of Series A Preferred have previously been converted into Common Stock.
-The Dividend Base Amount shall be \$13.00 plus accrued and unpaid dividends (subject to antidilution adjustment), and represents a premium to the holders of Series A Preferred of 30% over the \$10.00 per share purchase price.
-The Company shall not declare any dividend or distribution on any other capital stock of the Company unless and until a special dividend or distribution of \$13.00 per share (subject to appropriate adjustment to reflect any stock split, combination, reclassification or reorganization of the Series A Preferred) has been declared and paid on the Series A Preferred.
-No dividend or distribution, as the case may be, shall be declared or paid on any junior stock unless the same dividend is paid to holders of Series A Preferred.
+Commencing on August 7, 1998, holders of Series A Preferred are entitled to the PIK Dividend payable in additional shares of Series A Preferred at the rate of 10% per annum of the Dividend Base Amount, payable semi-annually, unless their shares of Series A Preferred have previously been converted into Common Stock.
+The Dividend Base Amount is \$13.00 plus accrued and unpaid dividends (subject to antidilution adjustment), and represents a premium to the holders of Series A Preferred of 30% over the \$10.00 per share purchase price.
+The Company may not declare any dividend or distribution on any other capital stock of the Company unless and until a special dividend or distribution of \$13.00 per share (subject to appropriate adjustment to reflect any stock split, combination, reclassification or reorganization of the Series A Preferred) has been declared and paid on the Series A Preferred.
+No dividend or distribution, as the case may be, may be declared or paid on any junior stock unless the same dividend is paid to holders of Series A Preferred.
 The Company does not intend to pay cash dividends on the Series A Preferred or the underlying Common Stock for the foreseeable future.

 CONVERSION.
-Each share of Series A Preferred is convertible at the option of the holder thereof, at any time after the issuance thereof, into shares of Common Stock initially at a conversion price equal to \$4.72.
+Each share of Series A Preferred is convertible at the option of the holder thereof, at any time after the issuance thereof, into shares of Common Stock at a conversion price equal to \$3.06.
 The conversion price is subject to adjustment upon the occurrence of certain events, including the issuance of Common Stock at a per share price less than the conversion price, or the occurrence of a merger reorganization, consolidation, reclassification, stock dividend or stock split which will result in an increase or decrease in the number of shares of Common Stock outstanding.
-Unless converted earlier, the Company may, at any time on or after August 7, 1998, at its option, cause the conversion of the Series A Preferred, in whole or in part, on a PRO RATA basis, into shares of Common Stock at the conversion price in effect at that time if the closing bid price of the Common Stock has exceeded 200% of the then applicable conversion price for at least 20 trading days in any 30 consecutive trading day period ending three days prior to the date of notice of conversion.
+Unless converted earlier, the Company may, at any time after August 7, 1998, at its option, cause the conversion of the Series A Preferred, in whole or in part, on a PRO RATA basis, into shares of Common Stock at the conversion price in effect at that time if the closing bid price of the Common Stock has exceeded 200% of the then applicable conversion price for at least 20 trading days in any 30 consecutive trading day period ending three days prior to the date of notice of conversion.